 Most of Kopy Goldfield's exploration efforts and funds was put into the Krasny project.
-An updated mineral resource report according to the JORC Code was finalized during the year, showing a 32 per cent increase y-o-y of the gold resources at the Krasny deposit to 1,832 koz.
+An updated mineral resource report according to the JORC Code was finalized in 2018, showing a 32 per cent increase y-o-y of the gold resources at the Krasny deposit to 1,832 koz.
 Exploration at the site has almost been finalized and Kopy Goldfields and GV Gold are now evaluating alternatives for an exit.
-The 49 per cent stake of the project, held by Kopy Goldfields, had a book value of MSEK 95, as per June 30, 2018.
+The 49 per cent stake of the project, held by Kopy Goldfields, had a book value of MSEK 105, as per December 31, 2019.